 - Stock up on reusable envelopes and use them for your post

-- Replace office cleaning products and soaps with green brands
+- Replace office cleaning products and soaps with eco-friendly brands

 - Replace the office’s light bulbs with low-energy ones